Gentianella germanica: Range and habitat

 Gentianella germanica is native to Western and Central Europe from south-central England to the Czech Republic.
 It is most common in northern France and locally common in the Chiltern Hills to northern Hampshire in England.
 In the low countries of the Netherlands, Belgium, and Luxembourg it grows largely away from the coasts.
 In Germany it is quite widespread largely in southern states such as Baden-Württemberg, Bavaria, Hesse, Rhineland-Palatinate, and Saarland, but can also be found in Lower Saxony, North Rhine-Westphalia, Saxony, Saxony-Anhalt, and Thuringia to the north and east.
 It is also native to Switzerland and mountainous areas of the Czech Republic and Poland, but records to the southeast may be Gentianella rhaetica according to the botanist Michael Hassler.
 According to the German Federal Agency for Nature Conservation it is also native to mountainous areas of northern Italy, all but the eastern parts of Austria, and a small area of northern Slovenia.

 German gentians typically grow in grasslands with nutrient-poor calcareous soils, usually fairly moist areas.
 However, they can also be found in open scrublands.
 It can readily colonize bare chalk soil in chalk pits, areas disturbed by rabbits, and by offroad vehicles, but is not very successful at competing with other plants.
 German gentians also grow in the mountains of Upper Silesia in Poland on waste from calamine mining that are contaminated by heavy metals such as zinc, lead, and cadmium.
 The species grows at a wide range of elevations from lowlands to alpine habitats.

 Ecology

-The flowers of German gentians are polinated by solitary bees, bumblebees, hoverflies, and owlet moths.
+The flowers of German gentians are pollinated by solitary bees, bumblebees, hoverflies, and owlet moths.
 Populations growing on heavy metal contaminated soils the plants produce more flowers, seeds, and leaves on average than from their usual habitat.